Table of Contents

 Therefore, in addition to the improvement in health markers noted above, HIIT seems to improve cardiorespiratory fitness more than MICT in children and adolescent populations.

 Regarding older populations:

-- A 2020 SR specifically evaluated HIIT vs MICT in studies including people with a median age >60.(Keating, 2020) Of 15 included studies, 7 found benefit of HIIT relative to MICT in at least 1 measured outcome.
+- A 2020 SR specifically evaluated HIIT vs MICT in studies including people with a median age >60.(Keating, 2020) Of 15 included studies, 7 found a benefit of HIIT relative to MICT in at least 1 measured outcome.
 None had worse outcomes with HIIT relative to MICT.
-There was no strong benefit seen of any one HIIT protocol compared to another but the most common utilized was a 4×4 method entailing:
+There were no strong benefits of any one specific HIIT protocol compared to another but the most common utilized was a 4×4 method entailing:

-- then perform four 4-minute intervals at 85-95% HRmax with each followed by a 3-minute lower-intensity intervals at 60-70% of HRmax
+- then perform four 4-minute intervals at 85-95% of your HRmax with each followed by a 3-minute lower-intensity interval at 60-70% of your HRmax

 Summary of research comparing continuous and interval training